Karanmittalchd/Artificial-Intelligence/README.md

+# COL864: Special Topics in Artificial Intelligence(Planning and Estimation of Autonomous Systems)

 1)State Estimation of an Autonomous Agent
 - Discrete Space Case: Used Hidden Markov Model to estimate agent’s current location (using Bayes Filter algorithm), past locations (using Smoothing), future locations and most-likely path (using Viterbi algorithm)